-For system integrity and reliability, including the controls that protect privacy, all system data processing, and all access to databases, files, and operating systems, is protected with role-based access and authorization controls.
+For system integrity and reliability, including the controls that protect privacy, all system data processing and all access to databases, files, and operating systems is protected with role-based access and authorization controls.

-In the MiVoice Business System Administration Tool, there are two forms used to administer access and authorization: the User Authorization Profiles form and the Admin Policies form.
+In the MiVoice Business System Administration Tool, two forms are used to administer access and authorization: the User Authorization Profiles form and the Admin Policies form.
 A description of these two forms follows.